konsumer/epf-collector/README.md

 There are 2 stages:

-- `./download` Download current EPF files
+- `./download` Download and check current EPF files
-- `./import` Check all files and import into database
+- `./import` import EPF downloaded files into database

 Run each with `--help` for more information.